SebastianHeslinRees/population_projections/model_code/model_scripts/housing_led/README.md

 ###Housing-led control
 The `housingled_control` module takes a single `config_list` parameter containing all of the necessary inofrmation to run a projection.
 The function validates the list and it's elements.

-The control module uses the parameters passsed to it to read-in and process data ready for use in calculating the projected population.
+The control module uses the parameters passed to it to read-in and process data ready for use in calculating the projected population.
 The function makes heavy use of the functionality provided in the `popmodules` package.

 Processed data is passed into a loop where an initial trended population is calculated by running `trendmodel::trend_core` function.